 It goes without saying that we’re living through unprecedented times.
-During the time of year when you would normally be enjoying the outdoors and warmer, sunnier weather, you find yourself spending most of your time inside.
-But being indoors doesn’t mean that you and your pet have to forgo all activities – it just means that you have to get creative and find activities that can be done inside your house.
+During the time of year when you would normally be outside enjoying the first signs of spring, you find yourself spending your days inside.
+But being inside doesn’t mean that you and your pet have to forgo all activities – it just means that you have to get creative and find activities that can be done inside your house.

 You don’t need to go and buy a whole bunch of new toys for your pets to fill the hours you’re spending inside – you can get creative with items you already have around the house.
 Have some balls?
 Have a muffin tray?
 Put some treats in the tray and cover the openings with balls so your pet will have to figure out where the treats are and how to get to them.
 For dogs that enjoy crinkly toys, put a disposable water bottle in an old sock and securely tie up the end.
 Your dog will go crazy over the noises it makes as they play with it.
 There are countless DIY pet toy tutorials online, so you can find one for the type of you your pet likes most.